Save @ AMU

 - Apply ethical principles to advanced professional nursing practice

-- Demonstrate leadership skills that support safe nursing practices and patient-centered care
+- Demonstrate leadership skills that support safe nursing practices and patient care

 - Advocate for healthcare policy improvement